Veiling Jonge Balie Zwolle-Lelystad ten bate van L4L

 Annual Congress of Dutch Bar Association 2011 – Special guest Alec Muchadehama

-At the invitation of L4L, Alec Muchadehama, who received the first Lawyers for Lawyers Award on 15 April 2011, will attend the Annual Congress of the Dutch Bar Association in the Breda on 23 September.
-L4L will organize a workshop where Muchadehama will use the main theme of the congress, ‘Ethical dilemmas, without borders’, to […]
+At the invitation of L4L, Alec Muchadehama, who received the first Lawyers for Lawyers Award on 15 April 2011, will attend the Annual Congress of the Dutch Bar Association in Breda on 23 September.
+L4L will organize a workshop where Muchadehama will use the main theme of the congress, ‘Ethical dilemmas, without borders’, to talk […]

-Dagestan Procedural irregularities in case against Magomedova
+Procedural irregularities in case against Magomedova

 L4L organizes a letter writing campaign in order to ask attention for the situation of Sapiyat Magomedova, a lawyer from Dagestan.
 In July 2010, Magomedova launched an official complaint against members of the police for beating and forcibly removing her from Khasavyurt town police station on 17 June 2010 where she went to visit her […]

-Kyrgyzstan Physical violence against lawyer
+Physical violence against lawyer Tatiana Tomina

 L4L would like to bring to your attention the situation of lawyer Tatiana Tomina.
 Tatiana Tomina is a lawyer from the Human Rights Advocacy Center in Osh Ms. Tomina, and is representing an ethnic Uzbek on trial in relation to the 2010 ethnic violence cases.
 This case strongly resembles the case of Tahir Asanov that […]

-Syria Dutch Minister of Foreign Affairs speaks with Al-Maleh
+Dutch Minister of Foreign Affairs speaks with Al-Maleh

 Haitham al-Maleh, the Syrian lawyer who was released from prison on 8 March 2011, visited Dutch Minister of Foreign Affairs Rosenthal on 11 August 2011.
 According to a press release of the Ministry, “[Rosenthal] expressed his sympathy with the Syrian people to Al-Maleh.
 ‘The violence used by the Syrain regime against the demonstrators is unacceptable […]

-Syria Haitham al-Maleh visits International Criminal Court
+Haitham al-Maleh visits International Criminal Court

 On 5 August 2011, Syrian human rights lawyer Haitham al-Maleh, who was released from prison on 8 March 2011, visited the International Criminal Court in The Hague to speak to a representative of Prosecutor Luis Moreno Ocampo.
 L4L arranged the meeting.
 Dutch Human Rights Ambassador Lionel Veer also spoke with Al-Maleh.
 Al-Maleh was arrested in […]

-Syria Letter L4L & LRWC to Syrian Bar Association
+Letter L4L & LRWC to Syrian Bar Association

 In a joint letter to the Syrian Bar Association (also in Arabic), L4L and Lawyers’ Rights Watch Canada (LRWC) called upon the Bar Association to annul the disbarment-for-life of Muhanad al-Hasani.
 By doing so, it would reconfirm the decision taken by the Syrian authorities in June 2011 to release Al-Hasani, and enable Al-Hasani to finally […]